Strong Chinese Crude Imports Boost Oil Prices

 Mr. Staunovo said the market was now more attuned to the fact that the Iran and Iraq situations could result in less oil on the market, in turn boosting prices.

-The spike in prices Friday followed two closely watched, somewhat conflicting oil market reports this week, from the Organization of the Petroleum Exporting Countries and the International Energy Agency respectively.
+The spike in prices Friday followed two closely watched, somewhat conflicting oil market reports this week, from the Organization of the Petroleum Exporting Countries and the International Energy Agency.

 OPEC said its crude oil production had increased by nearly 90,000 barrels a day in September, complicating the cartel's efforts to limit output and curb the global supply glut.